To be charged with disorderly conduct while intoxicated, you must have done either of the following while voluntarily intoxicated:

 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-The second approach taken by the Columbus Criminal Defense team is to identify whether you have an alcohol or substance abuse problem and if there are treatment programs available in lieu of jail or a conviction on your case.
+The second approach taken by our Columbus criminal defense lawyers is to identify whether you have an alcohol or substance abuse problem and if there are treatment programs available in lieu of jail or a conviction on your case.

-For nearly ten years, the Columbus Criminal Defense team has successfully represented clients on disorderly conduct while intoxicated offenses.
+For nearly 10 years, we have successfully represented clients on disorderly conduct while intoxicated offenses.
 That extensive previous experience will enable us to better help you.

-Your best course of action in this circumstance is to consult with an experienced criminal defense attorney, who will be able to achieve the best possible outcome for you.
+Your best course of action in this circumstance is to contact a Columbus criminal defense lawyer from Luftman, Heck & Associates, who will fight to achieve the best possible outcome in your case.